jzzheng22/hlp21-project-group-3/doc/interface_meeting.md

 ## Interface Functions

-`Symbol.getPortCoords`
+`Symbol.getPortCoords (portID: string)`
- - Used by BusWire for connecting wires to ports
+ - Used by BusWire for connecting wires to ports - it queries based on ID and gets an XYPos back.

-`Symbol.getBoundingBoxes`
- - Returns data structure containing IDs, and bounding box coords
+`Symbol.getBoundingBoxes (mouseCoord: XYPos)`
+ - Returns (id: string * topleft: XYPos * bottomright: XYPos) list.
+Initially this would be the bounding boxes for ALL symbols but hopefully we can filter it down with the help of mouseCoord.
+The hope is that mouseCoord is useful but if not we can dispense with it.

 `Symbol.getPortType portID`
  - Returns if port is input or output

 `Symbol.isPort xPos yPos`
  - Returns Option type indicating if mouse has clicked down on port
- - Option of (x, y) coord of port and portID, or None
+ - Option of (x, y) coord of port and portID i.e. Some (portCoord: XYPos * portID: string), or None

 ## Messages

 `Move of symbolIdList *  posX * posY`
  - Maybe this should be list of symbol IDs
- - posX and posY should probably be translation vector (IT WILL), not new coords
+ - posX and posY represent a translation vector, not new coords - calculated in sheet.
      - This allows for moving multiple symbols in one function call

 `Delete of symbolIdList`
- - Deletes symbols from model
+ - Deletes symbols from model based on ID.

 `Add of symbolInfo`
  - This still needs discussion
- - Symbol info would probably include component type, number of inputs/outputs, etc
+ - Symbol info would be a record with fields: "componentType", "numberInputs", "numberOutputs", "position"
+ - Properties like "inputPortList", "outputPortList", "highlighted", "Id", "boundingBoxCoordinates" (this is XYPos * XYPos) can be set up and calculated by Symbol in addition to what is provided.
  - Coords (mouse click position)
  - Look at how ISSIE does it?
-Issie chooses an arbitrary position to put the symbol.
+Issie chooses an arbitrary random position to put the symbol.
 From here we can drag.
 This arbitrary initial position changes each time.

 `Highlight of symbolIdList`
- - Highlights symbols in list
- - If not in list, should not be highlighted?
+ - Highlights all symbols in list - property in the symbols will be set that renders them highlighted.
     - See discussion above
     - Look at how ISSIE does it?

 `HighlightPorts of symbolId`
  - Highlights ports of symbols
- - Maybe need further discussion?
+ - Maybe need further discussion? **CONFIRM WITH TC IF WE HAVE TIME**

+ `Unhighlight`
+ - This will simply unhighlight everything that has been highlighted.
+So then when the next highlight message is sent, only the symbols in "symbolIdList" will be highlighted.

+# To Discuss With Dr Clarke 24/2/21:
+- Can Sheet have direct access to Symbol?
+What complications could arise?
+- About the bounding boxes optimisation that divides the canvas into sub-areas: do we define this split in Sheet or in submodules?.
+Bounding boxes which overlap across sections - what do you do?
+- How to add a wire connection (what info about the wire do we pass) - how will we find out if it's a bus, and how will we find the bus width?
+- Can we highlight wires green on selection as opposed to what is done in Issie (which is to merely highlight the port endpoints of the wire)
+- Mechanism by which we highlight ad unhighlight components and ports - what messages do we send (we can mention the 2 options) - when do we highlight symbol ports?>
+- Check method of using GitHub + repo name
+- *Add anything else.....*